 A carbon footprint measures the greenhouse gas (GHG) emissions from all the activities across an organisation or for a specific product or service.
-This includes energy consumption in buildings, fuel consumed by the company-owned vehicles and may employees, especially with respect to infrastructure and operation functions, about optimising environmental impact to become as sustainable a business as possible.
+This includes energy consumption in buildings, fuel consumed by the company-owned vehicles and may measure indirect emissions associated with activities outside the organisation's operations, i.e., the value chain.
+Value chain analysis evaluates every step of business operation, from raw materials to the eventual end-user.